 Bathroom and laundry room

-The laundry room should be thoroughly inspected for potential dangers as well.
-All cleaning products should be stored out of reach or locked away.
-Keep items such as laundry cleaning pods in childproof packaging and far out of reach.
-Do not forget about the appliances either.
+In the laundry room, all cleaning products should be stored out of reach or locked away.
+Keep items such as laundry cleaning pods and laundry detergent in childproof packaging and out of reach.
+Do not forget about the appliances.
 Make sure your washer and dryer are secure and not in danger of tipping over.
 Keep your dryer’s lint trap cleaned out to lower the risk of house fires.
 You should also have your dryer vents blown out at least once per year.